-- 1. The audiogram was automatically entered by MedRx AVANT, AVANT Audiometer or AVANT A2D software when testing.
+- 1. The audiogram was automatically entered by MedRx AVANT Audiometer software when testing.
 Then saving the NOAH session. - 2.
-The audiogram was manually entered into the NOAHaud 3 software and saved. - 3.
+The audiogram was manually entered into the NOAHaud 3 or Noah 4 software and saved. - 3.
 The audiogram was entered using another manufacturer's audiogram module.

-If none of these have occurred, you may manually enter the audiometric data into the AVANT REM+ software as follows:
+If none of these have occurred, you may manually enter the audiometric data into the AVANT REM software as follows:

-- Launch the audiometric module by clicking on the Audio button on the right side of the AVANT REM+ main window.
+- Launch the audiometric module by Clicking on the Audio button on the right side of the AVANT REM main window.

 - 2. Using your mouse, select the test ear.

 - 3. Select the test type Air.

-- Enter thresholds by clicking the intersection points with the mouse.
+- Enter thresholds by Clicking the intersection points with the mouse.

 (You may also enter the audiogram by selecting the audio tab in either the LSM or HLS/MHA screens).

-- Repeat for UCL (Bone and MCL optional).
+- 5. Repeat for UCL (Bone and MCL optional).

 - 6. Repeat steps 3-5 for the other ear.

-After the audiogram is entered, click the Back button to return to the AVANT REM+ Main screen.
+After the audiogram is entered, Click the Back button to return to the AVANT REM Main screen.

-1. From the AVANT REM+ Main screen, click LSM.

-2. In the next Window.
+- 1. From the AVANT REM Main screen, Click LSM. - 2.
+In the next Window.
 Click LSM again.